dannyfa/Inflationary_Flows/README.md

 --data_root=datasets/cifar10-32x32.zip --network=networks/network.pkl \
 --data_name=cifar10 --bs=256 --dims_to_keep=3072
 ```
-By default, this will run inflation, roundtrip (from inflation), and generation for a batch of data of specified  size (i.e., `--bs`).
+By default, this will run inflation, roundtrip (from end of inflation), and generation for a batch of data of specified  size (i.e., `--bs`).
 However, one can also run these simulations separately by passing instead `--sim_type={sim_name}` where `sim_name` can be either `melt` (i.e., inflation), `roundtrip`, or `gen`.
-If running roundtrip, script expects a previous inflation to start from - this should be passed using `--prev_melt=/exps/cifar10_PRP_melt.npz`.
+If running roundtrip, script expects a previous inflation to start from - this should be passed using `--prev_melt=/exps/{my_previous_inflation}.npz`.

 As in toy case, simulations are saved to separate .npz files and all parameters used are logged to `{data_name}_{schedule}_HD_pfODE_int_sim_params.json`.

-To run PR-Reducing simulations pass `--eps==xx`, using values shown in **Table 7 Of Appendix B.5**.
+To run PR-Reducing (PRR) simulations pass `--eps==xx`, using values shown in **Table 7 Of Appendix B.5**.
 These values represent latent space variance for compressed dimensions and are used to construct diagonal covariance from which we obtain initial Gaussian samples for generation.

-Of note, network pickle file passed (`--network`) schedule needs to match `--dims_to_keep` given.
+Of note, schedule for network pickle file passed (`--network`) needs to match `--dims_to_keep` given.
+For instance, if network was trained to run PR-Reducing (PRR) schedule, compressing to 62D dimensions,
+then we need `dims_to_keep==62`.

 ## Computing FID scores